teambit/docs/docs/workspace/01-overview.md

 ## Components as workspace modules

-Each component is the workspace is managed as a module.
+Each component in the workspace is managed as a module.
 While the component's source code is a part of your workspace, Bit keeps the compiled module in the `node_modules` directory.
 By treating each component as a module Bit helps you build isolated components that interact with each other using only their APIs.

 ```sh